JonahRileyHuggins/SPARCED/docs/source/tutorials/SPARCED Data Format/Species-Nomenclature.rst

 The following table summarizes compartment suffixes and their use cases:

-.. list-table:: Suffixes for Compartments
+.. list-table:: Suffixes for Compartments and mRNA variant numbers
    :header-rows: 1
    :widths: 30 70